Brightspace/polymer-3-converter/README.md

 The purpose of this script is to help convert a hybrid Polymer 1 web component to Polymer 3, using `polymer-modulizer`.

+Mac users should check and update their version of Bash (4.x requried).
+See [updating-bash](updating-bash.md).

 ## How to convert a Hybrid web component to a Polymer 3 web component

 1. Make sure you are on the master branch and have pulled the latest changes